joelchoo/live-parking-info/presentation/presentation.md

 # What's next

-We want to use javascript to insert text into our HTML document.
-We can do that by:
+* We need to be able to replace the address and parking lot information dynamically based on what the user searches

-1. Finding the right location in our HTML where we want to inject text
+* We can do that by using Javascript to:
-1. Inject the text into that location!
+  1. Find the `div` for carpark address

----
+  1. Change the text inside the `div`

-# What's next
+  1. Repeat for parking lot information

-To find the right location to inject the text, we need to give the location a name (or ID)!
+* To find the correct `div` for Step 1, we need to give the `div` an ID!

 ---